krishnan-chandra/personal-website/content/posts/regex-catastrophic-backtracking.md

 This application is a [Scrapy](https://scrapy.org/) spider, which explains why Scrapy and Twisted show up in the stack trace.

-Here is what the various items mean:
+Here is what the columns mean:

 * `%Own`: % of time currently spent in the function.
 * `%Total`: % of time currently spent in the function and all the functions it called (children).